clusterking/clusterking/README.rst

 Caveats
 -------

-* Version 1.0.0 contained several mistakes in the chi2 metric.
+* Version 1.0.0 contained mistakes in the implementation of the chi2 metric.
 Please make sure that you are at least using version 1.1.0.
-These mistakes were also found in the `paper <https://arxiv.org/abs/1909.11088>`_ and will be fixed soon.

 Usage and Documentation
 -----------------------